JHU-PL-Lab/www-fpse/lecture/efficiency.md

 * O(n) inc's are performed total so it will be O(n^2).
 * So a bit of a backfire

-Imagine an alternative state monad implementation with `Board` state implemented as a `Core.Map` from keys `(i,j)` to characters:
+Imagine an alternative state monad implementation with `Board` state implemented as a `Map` from keys `(i,j)` to characters:
-* Lookup and increment will be O(log n) on average since `Core.Map` is implemented as a balanced binary search tree
+* Lookup and increment will be O(log n) on average since `Map` is implemented as a balanced binary search tree
     - one change to a Map's tree is only log n because only one path in tree is changed, rest can be re-used
     - (yes, one path down a binary tree is only 1/(log n)-th of the tree nodes, and the sub-trees can be reused)
 * So total time is O(n log n)